What is a competitive environment?

 3. The micro-environment

-This includes factors such as the company’s own capabilities, its customers and suppliers, and the local environment.
+This includes the company’s capabilities, customers and suppliers, and the local environment.

-To succeed in the target or local market, companies need to understand all of these factors and how they can impact their business.
-They also need to continuously monitor the environment and adapt their strategies as necessary to meet customer expectations.
+Companies must understand these factors and how they can impact their business to succeed in the target or local market.
+They also need to continuously monitor the environment and adapt their marketing strategies as necessary to meet customer expectations.

 Importance of Competitive Environments

-A company’s competitiveness is affected by the overall competitive environment.
+The overall competitive environment affects a company’s competitiveness.
 The company must carefully monitor and understand the environment in which it operates to make informed decisions that will enable it to gain a Competitive advantage.

 Competitive advantages are important because they allow companies to generate higher revenues than their competitors.